KirillDanilchuk/wheels/README.md

 ["Pointer to implementation" or "pImpl" is a C++ programming technique that removes implementation details of a class from its object representation by placing them in a separate class, accessed through an opaque pointer.](https://en.cppreference.com/w/cpp/language/pimpl)

-This is the fast pimpl implement.
+This is the fast pimpl implementation.
 ```cpp
 // PublicClass.hpp
 #include <wheels/support/Pimpl.hpp>